Differences Between Alibaba & Amazon

 Selling Fees on Amazon & Alibaba

-The next key aspect of comparing Alibaba vs. Amazon is their selling fees.
+The next key aspect of comparing Amazon vs Alibaba 2025 is their selling fees.
 Regardless of the marketplace you choose, there are some fees and commissions you must consider.
-For example, Alibaba offers two types of plans for sellers: The basic plan ($2399/year) and the Premium plan ($4199/year).
+For example, Alibaba offers two types of plans for sellers: The basic plan ($2396/year) and the Verified Supplier plan ($21,999/year).
 These plans come with various features such as posting products, receiving and responding to queries, data reporting, etc.

 Shipping & Fulfillment on Amazon and Alibaba